wonsunahn/CS1622_Fall2025/syllabus.md

 you do fall behind, there is a 5% late submission penalty per day.
 The projects are written in the C programming language.

-**Homeworks**: There are two written homeworks that prepare you for the two exams.
+**Homeworks**: There are four written homeworks that prepare you for the two exams.

 **Participation**:  TopHat attendance will be taken every day.
 Also, there